Cowboys Down Louisiana Tech in mainstream fashion, 92-65 - ExBulletin

 The Pokes closed the half on a 5-1 run and took a 44-24 lead at the break.
 The Cowboys shot 56% from the field in the half and held the Bulldogs to 36%.

-Xavier DuSell, who opened the first half with a triple, added his second of the game and made it 47-24 as both attacks struggled in the first three minutes of the second half. time.
+Xavier DuSell, who opened the first half with a triple added his second of the game and made it 47-24 as both offenses struggled in the first three minutes of the second half.
 LA Tech would hit three straight, but the Pokes still took advantage of a 55-33 after a three-ball from Maldonado four and a half minutes into the second period.
 Maldonado passed Josh Adams for sixth in UW career scoring with the basket.

-Oden helped the Pokes push the lead to 25 points with a slam alley-oop on a flat from Ethan Anderson.
+Oden helped the Pokes push the lead to 25 points with a slam alley-oop on a flat of Ethan Anderson.
 Louisiana Tech added a game and one and made it 62-39 with just over 12 minutes remaining.
-The powered Poke making four of five shots took a 73-46 game on a Foster layup with less than nine minutes left in the game.
+The Poke fueled by making four of five shots took a 73-46 game on a Foster layup with less than nine minutes left in the game.

 Wenzel knocked down his fifth three of the game and Maldonado added two free throws for an 81-59 game with less than five minutes left.
 The Bulldogs would make six of seven shots, but the Pokes would hold a 20-plus lead in the final minutes and walk away with the 92-65 victory.
 It was the second-biggest win of the season since winning by 33 points in the season opener.

 Louisiana Tech was led by David Green with 21 points on the night.
-He was 7 of 9 on the court for the night.
+He was 7 of 9 in the field for the night.

 The Pokes travel to Chicago to face Dayton next Saturday at the United Center in a contest on CBS Sports Network.